SeldonIO/alibi-detect/doc/source/overview/config_files.md

 numpy [npy](https://numpy.org/devdocs/reference/generated/numpy.lib.format.html) files.

-- **Function/object registry**: As discussed in [Registering artefacts](registering_artefacts), functions and other objects defined at runtime can be registered using `alibi_detect.utils.registry`, allowing them to be specified in the config file without having to serialise them.
+- **Function/object registry**: As discussed in [Registering artefacts](registering_artefacts), functions and other objects defined at runtime can be registered using `alibi_detect.registry`, allowing them to be specified in the config file without having to serialise them.
 For convenience a number of Alibi Detect functions such as {func}`~alibi_detect.cd.tensorflow.preprocess.preprocess_drift` are also pre-registered.